-In view of the definition of wholesale energy products in Article 2(4) of REMIT, the Agency considers contracts for the supply or transportation of electricity and natural gas traded intraday, within-day, day-ahead, two-day-ahead, week-end, week, monthly, quarterly, yearly, long-term or during any other time period generally accepted in the market as contracts for the supply or transportation of electricity or natural gas.
+- (12) In view of the definition of wholesale energy products in Article 2(4) of REMIT, the Agency considers contracts for the supply, transportation or storage of electricity, hydrogen and natural gas traded in balancing markets, intraday, within-day, day-ahead, two-day-ahead, week-end, week, monthly, quarterly, yearly, long-term or during any other time period generally accepted in the market as contracts for the supply, transportation or storage of electricity, hydrogen or natural gas.
 Wholesale energy products which are derivatives can be financial instruments as well if they fall under points (5), (6), (7) or (10) of Annex I Section C of MiFID II.
-More detailed information on the interactions between REMIT and the financial market Regulation can be found in Subchapter 2.5.

-As the definition of wholesale energy product applies to contracts and derivatives 'irrespective of how and where they are traded', the Agency considers that this definition covers contracts and derivatives that are intermediated by persons personally arranging transactions (the concept of PPATs is further detailed in Chapter 8 of the Guidance) but also that are traded bilaterally and/or over the counter (OTC).
+More detailed information on the interactions between REMIT and the financial market Regulation can be found in Subchapter 2.5. - (13) As the definition of wholesale energy product applies to contracts and derivatives 'irrespective of how and where they are traded', the Agency considers that this definition covers contracts and derivatives that are arranged or executed by persons professionally arranging or executing transactions (the concept of PPAETs is further detailed in Chapter 9 of the Guidance), therefore also including contracts traded bilaterally or over the counter (OTC).
 The Agency also considers that intra-group transactions, i.e. contracts entered into with another counterparty which is part of the same group, are considered to be wholesale energy products under REMIT.
-Following the same reasoning, contracts for the supply of electricity and any derivative related to electricity resulting from generation capacity markets, capacity remuneration mechanisms, and flexibility markets where applicable, shall be considered wholesale energy markets according to REMIT.
+Following the same reasoning, contracts for the supply of electricity and any derivative related to electricity resulting from generation capacity markets, capacity remuneration mechanisms, and flexibility markets where applicable, shall be considered wholesale energy products according to REMIT.